drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/6_etag.md

 // Instantiate the service and set the Etag to "strong".
 Set to strong by default const etag = new EtagService({
   // optional:
-  // weak: true // instead of strong, will set the etag to weak });
+  // weak: true /* instead of strong, it will set the etag to weak */ });

 // Create your resource